 Aye, healing magic be wonderful, if you can find it, but too many be dying if it weren't for the humble bone-setter.

-— Ratmis Galador, The Scarecrow Court, Act II
+— Ratmis Galador, The Scarecrow Court (Act 2)

 Kanéko wiped the tears from her face as she limped down the tower stairs.
-The cut in her side still hurt, but she just rested one hand on the bandage.
+The cut in her side still hurt, and she rested one hand on the bandage.
 Her bare feet slapped against the cool stone and dust rose up in front of the tall, narrow windows that let spears of light illuminate the wide curved stairs.
-Her only baggage was a canvas travel pack weighing down on her shoulder.
+Her only baggage was the canvas travel pack on her shoulder.

-In two hours she had to meet Garèo, a desert man who showed up five months ago.
-Her mother had hired him to teach Kanéko the ways of the desert.
+In two hours, she had to meet Garèo, a desert man who showed up five months ago.
+Her mother had hired him to teach Kanéko the ways of sand and horses.
 Kanéko disliked the dark-skinned man, not only because he insisted on speaking only Miwāfu, the desert tongue that Kanéko barely knew, but also because his methods for teaching involved chasing her around the tower until she threw up, forcing her to shoot arrows until her fingers bled, and berating her constantly.
-The only thing he didn’t mention was Kanéko’s inability to use magic.
+The only good thing he did was to never mention Kanéko's inability to use magic.

-As much as she despised him, she couldn’t stay home.
+As much as she despised him, she couldn't stay home.
 She was required by law to go on the trip, to travel at least a hundred leagues from her birthplace.
-Not that she wanted to say with her father’s fury still raw.
-When she had returned to her room to pack, her father’s bellowing beat against her window as he ordered servants to clean up the rubble and to find the bone-setter for Jinmel.
+The Silver King's law didn't specify anywhere in specific, only that she and every other teenager needed to spend a month away from the place they had been born to experience the rest of the country.
+Not that she wanted to stay behind, with her father's fury still raw.
+When she had returned to her room to pack, her father's bellowing beat against her window as he ordered servants to clean up the rubble and to find the bone-setter for Jinmel.
 He interrupted her packing long enough to announce she would be paying for the healer, and then stormed off to have a drink in the great hall.

-She couldn’t find the source.
-Stepping closer to inspect, she noticed that none of her tools were on the ground.
+She couldn't find the source.
+Stepping closer to inspect it, she noticed that none of her tools were on the ground.
 Someone had picked them up while she was upstairs.
 Frowning, she trudged across the courtyard and peered into the wreckage.

 She spotted footprints in the dust, ash, and mud.
 They were small, one of the many children that hung around the tower.
 One set of footprints trailed over to the imprint of her hammer, but the hammer itself was gone.

 Kanéko sighed.
 Her father would have told the local children to gather up her supplies and put them in the storage barn.
-The next time a trader came visiting, they would pick what they wanted from the barn and make an offer to her father.
+The next time a trader came visiting, they would pick what they wanted from the barn and make an offer in hopes of a profit.

 The idea of her carefully collected tools being sold to some trader brought tears to her eyes.
 She had spent a year purchasing half of them with her allowances.
 Jinmel helped craft the remaining tools from blurry images and best guesses.
 She wished she could hide them until she got back.
 It would give her enough time to try again.

-Twenty minutes later, she finished wrapping the last of her tools, her hammer, in a shirt she never wore.
+Twenty minutes later, she finished wrapping the last of her tools in a shirt she never wore.
 She already knew where she would jam it into the heavily packed trunk.
 It fit perfectly and she closed the lid with a grin.

-Kanéko jumped at her mother’s gravelly voice.
-She spun around and slapped her hand on the chest, in case it wasn’t latched.
-Fear prickled the back of her neck as she looked around at her mother.
+Kanéko jumped at her mother's gravelly voice.
+She spun around and slapped her hand on the chest, in case it wasn't latched.
+Fear prickled the back of her neck as she turned to look at her mother.

-Mioráshi perched on the edge of a hay bale.
+Mioráshi perched on the edge of a hay bale just inside the door.
 She wore a blue dress, embroidered with the desert script.
-Her short bow, with its heavily carved handle and feathers at the ends, bobbed over her head like a snake’s rattle.
+Her short bow, with its heavily carved handle and feathers at the ends, bobbed over her head like a snake's rattle.